apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - Applications are there

 ### ETCD Cluster
-- Iف is for archiving everything.
+- It is for archiving everything.
 Key-value pair DB.
 Jason-based.
 - ETCD is an open source distributed key-value store used to hold and manage thecritical information that distributed systems need to keep running.

 ### Kube Scheduler